 Option 2: A longer more challenging alternative.
 This is for walkers with a head for heights and in reasonable weather without high winds.
-Walk from Machico via Pico de Facho (322m) and then along the Levada (irrigation channel) do Canical.
-Climb to Boca de Risco pass (300m) and from there a coastal walk along the wildest stretch of coastline in Madeira, round the Espigao Amarelo, an exposed path with large drop below and down to Larano (200m).
+Taxi or walk to the start of the Levada de Canical, but you soon leave it to Climb to the Boca de Risco pass (300m) and from there a cliff hugging coastal path takes you along the wildest stretch of coastline in Madeira, round the Espigao Amarelo, an exposed path with large drop below and down to Larano (200m).
 From Larano walk down road to Porto da Cruz and transfer by road (included in tour price) back to Machico.

 Option 2: Although closed at the time of writing due to the 2016 fires, the popular Monte to Camacha walk will soon be open again.
 Monte, which lies 550 m above the sea in the hills above Funchal, is also known for its wickerwork sleds on which one can slide back down towards the city.
 There is time to visit the Tropical Gardens and ride the sleds before starting the walk.
 Our walk starts by following the Levada dos Tornos and then moves up the hillside to follow the Levada da Serra, which contours at a higher level 750m around the head of the ‘Valley of Paradise’.
 The walk ends in Camacha, from where you will be transferred to Santo da Serra to overnight.

 Accommodation: In Santo da Serra, a village situated on a broad ridge at 650m above sea level.
-Two nights in a 4 star hotel, located 50m from the village centre.
+Two nights in a 4 star hotel, located 200m from the village centre.
 All 68 rooms have en-suite facilities, cable TV and phone.
 The hotel has its own bar and restaurant.
 There is a heated indoor pool, jacuzzi and a small fitness room.
 The hotel also has an attractive large garden.

-Today you follow the Levada do Furado up into the wild, forested hills of the Madeira Natural Park, with magnificent views at a number of points, the levada threads its way along the hillsides covered with Laurisilva vegetation and the water is very pure.
+Today you follow the Levada do Furado up into the wild, forested hills of the Madeira Natural Park.
+With magnificent views at a number of points, the levada threads its way along the hillsides covered with Laurisilva vegetation and the water is very pure.
 Today’s Levada is a whole lot more dramatic and challenging than anything on the previous walks; with narrower paths and uneven going underfoot.
 At Ribeiro Frio (Cold Stream, 850m above the sea) you are met and transferred to Santana, a village set, 400m/1300 feet above the north coast.
 (Transfer included in tour price).
 Overnight in Santana.
 This village, perched on a shelf high above the north coast, is known for its traditional architecture.

-Accommodation: Stay in the centre of the village at a 4 star pension.
+Accommodation: Stay in the center of the village at a 4 star pension.
 Rooms have hair dryer, cable TV, digital phone, air conditioning, double-glazing and balcony, with views over the fields and countryside.
-General facilities include an indoor pool, sauna, jacuzzi, and gymnasium.
-There is a choice of restaurant in the village and the hotel has a popular restaurant and offers traditional island fayre.
+General facilities include a small indoor pool, sauna etc. The hotel has a popular restaurant and offers traditional island fayre.

-Accommodation: Our excellent 3 star pension is a welcoming destination after a long day in the hills.
+Accommodation: Our 3 star pension is a welcoming destination after a long day in the hills.
 All rooms have en-suite facilities, balcony with mountain or valley views, satellite and cable TV, and phone.
 The public lounge has a fireplace.
 The restaurant and bar are in traditional rustic style.
 There is an outside drinks terrace.
 The natural setting of the hotel among the forest and peaks is quite outstanding.

 Today, you have a choice of two routes heading towards the sea.

-Option 1: The valley route. starting from Lombo do Mouro, follow a quiet descending levada, which soon drops along a ridge and then follows some steep lanes through terraces ending in the coastal town of Ribeira Brava.
-First you descend alongside a levada, then tracks and roads.
-At Ribeira you take a public bus to Funchal.
+Option 1: Starting from a roadside stop at Lombo do Mouro, follow a quiet descending levada, which soon drops along a ridge and then follows some steep lanes through terraces ending in the coastal town of Ribeira Brava.
+At Ribeira you take a roughly hourly public bus to Funchal.

-Accommodation: We use one of two 4 star hotels which are located approx 15 minutes walking from the centre of Funchal.
+Accommodation: We use one of two 4 star hotels which are located approx 25 minutes walking from the center of Funchal.
 The hotels have fully equipped rooms, with cable TV.
-They also have a swimming pool, a small fitness room, and snooker table.
+They also have good restaurant - bars, a swimming pool, a small fitness room, etc.